AU-BCE-EE/course-modelling-2025/classes/05_09_sept/exercises/aeration.md

 Compare the two.

 Now go back to the mass balance step of model formulation and assume you have a fixed rate of oxygen consumption in the tank.
-How do your models change?
+How does your governing equation change?
+Instead of trying to solve that new equation to develop a dynamic model, can you come up with a steady state solution?